By Hannah Wisterman

 WARNING: This review contains spoilers.

-I will be entirely honest: when I first saw the trailer for Valerian and the City of a Thousand Planets, I was awe-struck.
+I’ll be entirely honest: when I first saw the trailer for Valerian and the City of a Thousand Planets, I was awe-struck.
 It looked like a whirlwind romp through space, with Avatar-like colors and textures, and I was immediately convinced that it would be self-indulgent summer fun that I would guiltily treasure.
-I am a sucker for visual playgrounds, and Valerian promised to be one.
+I’m a sucker for visual playgrounds, and Valerian promised to be one.
 I soon learned that Luc Besson, who directed The Fifth Element (and many other films), was heading the film, and my excitement climbed another notch.
 After all, Fifth Element is a complete gem of a film, and Valerian looked like it would follow in its footsteps.
 A Fifth Element for millennials?
 That had to be great fun.

 Then I saw the film, and, well… yes and no.

-Let us start with the positives.
+Let’s start with the positives.
 The story itself has pretty decent bones: intergalactic federal agents Valerian and Laureline must retrieve a little alien pet-like creature who is actually a valuable power converter.
-They must also try to solve the mystery of a dangerous, growing, unknown threat at the center of the city, and how Valerian’s vision of a destroyed alien race fits in.
+They must also try to solve the mystery of a dangerous, unknown threat growing at the center of the city, and how Valerian’s vision of a destroyed alien race fits in.
 The story moves pretty naturally, with the exception of a detour to Rihanna-land (more on that later), and has all the themes of war crimes and cultural differences coming together that I expect from a space-colonization movie.

 Additionally, the visual language of Valerian is beyond stunning.
 Anyone who has seen The Fifth Element will see Besson’s touch in each shot.
 The opening sequence alone inspires childlike wonder, and that wonder just keeps coming.
 There is of course Mül, the paradise planet with a unique pearl motif; Kyrian, a tourist planet with the clever element of having another dimension occupying it, only visible through certain glasses; and the titular city of a thousand planets, Alpha.
 The visual design of each successfully makes them tempting destinations.
 The costume and styling choices were also pretty pleasing—again, a Besson touch reminiscent of Fifth Element.

 A character I did enjoy?
 Rihanna’s Bubble, a cute, interesting, sweet shapeshifter.
 She brought more to the table in terms of interest than either Valerian or Laureline, whose cookie-cutter-ness especially came through when sharing the screen with her.
 I genuinely enjoyed Rihanna’s acting, and Bubble’s unique motivations and idiosyncrasies were a breath of fresh air.
 Valerian tasks her with helping him rescue Laureline from bumbling savages that have captured her, and Bubble proves more than helpful.
-Unfortunately, she is killed off mere minutes after being introduced, and her death feels, of all things, contrived, and not a bit emotionally moving.
+Unfortunately, she’s killed off mere minutes after being introduced, and her death feels, of all things, contrived, and not a bit emotionally moving.
 This is a result of a previous writing mistake.
 Early in the film, several of Valerian and Laureline’s colleagues are killed in a skirmish, and not a single second is spared to mourn or even acknowledge them, even though they clearly demonstrated rapport.
 This establishes the precedent that death has no gravity, and so when Bubble dies?
 Not a bit of remorse.
-Add in that Valerian’s rescue mission feels like nothing more than an excuse to have Rihanna in the film, and the past twenty minutes or so feel like a waste of time.
+Add in that Valerian’s rescue mission feels like nothing more than an excuse to have Rihanna in the film, and the past 20 minutes or so feel like a waste of time.

 To say the least, the film could use some work.
 Namely, that script needs to be gutted, the casting needs to be re-hauled, and Rihanna needs to be there for much more of it.
 But as far as stories go, it is relatively satisfying, and the visual fantasy is a playground that any audience would love to explore.
 Overall, I would begrudgingly recommend it, but my advice?
 Go for the fantasy, not the writing or the acting.